TECLIB/gitflow-doc/source/features.rst

 Lifetime
 --------

-Sometimes, nothing happend on the ``develop`` branch until you finish your feature, and you'll have nothing to take care of.
+Sometimes, nothing happened on the ``develop`` branch until you finish your feature, and you'll have nothing to take care of.

-But sometimes, isome other features have been added, or some bugs have been fixed...
+But sometimes, some other features have been added, or some bugs have been fixed...
 You'll have to keep you feature branch up-to-date.
-Considering you ``develop`` branch has been updated (you always keep your ``develop`` updated, don't you? :p):
+Considering your ``develop`` branch has been updated (you always keep your ``develop`` updated, don't you? :p):

 .. code-block:: bash